jsonschema/assimilate/README.md

 ## Acknowledgements
 I (@Anthropic) would like to thank @korzio for [jvu](https://github.com/korzio/jvu) which inspired this entire project and leans heavily on its code for the initial drafts.

+The whole template for the library including the build scripts and even parts of this README.md file are taken from [RxJS](https://github.com/ReactiveX/RxJS) as a starting point.